arkon108/book-reviews/summaries/001-becoming-a-technical-leader.md

 I did gloss over some more abstract parts but mostly, I've answered all the questions at the end of each chapter.
 Since every chapter is self-contained, it seems useful to refer to a specific chapter when dealing with related issues (for example chapters in Part 4 on organization, when I'm tasked with making sure a certain project needs to be done)

-I will definitely re-read the book and do the excercises again after few months.
+I will definitely re-read the book and do the exercises again after few months.
 It's a good resource on problem-solving leadership and a valuable reference.
-Since it's organized as a workshop, the real value I see in continuing to work on myself using it as a guide, and keep coming back to it to see how well or how bad I'm doing.
+Since it's organized as a workshop, the real value I see in continuing to work on myself using it as a guide, and keep coming back to it to see how well or how badly I'm doing.